salimbenghorbel/crazy-practical/docs/README.md

 To complete the practical, follow carefully the instructions below.
 They will guide you through the assembling of the hardware, the installation of the required software and the algorithm coding.

-The second to last day of the practical, on Mon 25th May, every team will be given the coordinates of where to place the box on the matrass and by the end of the practical, on Tue 26th May, you will submit a video of your drone performing the task with a close-up of the final landing.
-The grading will be done accoring to the following criteria.
+The second to last day of the practical, every team will be given the coordinates of where to place the box on the matrass and by the end of the practical, you will submit a video of your drone performing the task with a close-up of the final landing.

-## Grading

-Your final score will be made up of four parts.
-Three of the scores are binary, so you either fullfill them, in which case you get all points, or you do not, which means you receive no points.

-Binary scores, each worth 5 points:
-* _s_: started - the Crazyfie took off successfully
-* _a_: alive - there was no crash during the run (Crazyflie landed without crash or is still hovering at the end of the task)
-* _r_: reached target - the Crazyflie touched the top surface of the platform

-On top of that, there is a continuous score which is worth 10 points.
-It will grade you on the time needed to finish the task.
-This score will only be assigned if you fullfill _r_ (i.e. if the Crazyflie touched the top surface of the platform).
-If you need the whole 2 minutes, you will receive zero points.
-If you need zero seconds, you will receive 10 points.
-The scores in between will be distributed linearly.

-Continuous score, worth max 10 points:
-* _t_ = (2min - time_needed)/(2min) * 10points

-The final score will therefore be:

-_score_ = _s_ + _a_ + _r_ + _t_

 ## Requirements
 For this practical, each team is required to use one of their personal laptops.
 Bitcraze supports the installation of the software on Windows, Linux, OS X and Virtual Machines.
 However, we tested the installation process only on: